 Abstract

-BACKGROUND: Stevens-Johnson syndrome and toxic epidermal necrolysis are severe life-threatening disorders with massive lesions of the skin and mucosa.
-At present, considering the high mortality rate, one of the most promising areas of research is the study of predictors of the severity, since prognosis of the course of the disease can further influence the choice of treatment strategy.
+BACKGROUND: Stevens–Johnson syndrome and toxic epidermal necrolysis are severe life-threatening conditions characterized by massive lesions of the skin and mucosa.
+At present, considering the high mortality rate, one of the most promising areas of research is the study of predictors of the severity of the pathology, since prognosis of the disease can further influence the choice of treatment strategy.

-AIMS: Determination of epidemiological features, identification of clinical and laboratory predictors of severe course, and construction of a prognostic model for patients with Stevens-Johnson syndrome and toxic epidermal necrolysis within the framework of analysis of electronic medical records of Moscow.
+AIM: Determination of epidemiological features, identification of clinical and laboratory predictors of the disease severity, and construction of a prognostic model for patients with Stevens–Johnson syndrome and toxic epidermal necrolysis within the framework of analysis of electronic medical records of Moscow.

-RESULTS: In the analyzed cohort, there was a prevalence of female patients (n=72; 59.01%) over male patients (n=50; 40.99%).
-Lethal outcome was recorded in 27 patients (22.13%), of which 21 (77.8%) had a verified diagnosis of toxic epidermal necrolysis, which was associated with a higher incidence of death compared to SJS (n=6 (p=0.001)).
-It was found that 112 (91.8%) cases were more likely to be associated with medication use, while 10 (8.2%) had a significantly confirmed infectious agent Mycoplasma pneumoniae.
-Antiepileptic drugs were the most frequent drug-induced SJS/TEN (n = 62; 55.4%).
+RESULTS: In the analyzed cohort, a prevalence of female patients (n = 72; 59.01 %) over male patients (n = 50; 40.99 %) was observed.
+Lethal outcome was recorded in 27 (22.13 %) patients, of which 21 (77.8 %) had a verified diagnosis of toxic epidermal necrolysis, which was associated with a higher incidence of death compared to Stevens–Johnson syndrome (n = 6 (p = 0.001)).
+It was found that 112 (91.8 %) cases were likely associated with medication use, while 10 (8.2 %) presented a verified infectious agent Mycoplasma pneumoniae.
+Antiepileptic drugs were the most frequent cause of drug-induced Stevens–Johnson syndrome/toxic epidermal necrolysis (n = 62; 55.4 %).
 Based on the analysed clinical and laboratory data, a prognostic model was developed to determine the probability of lethal outcome, including decreased serum bicarbonate, increased levels of c-reactive protein, fibrinogen, fever, hypoalbuminemia.

-CONCLUSIONS: Stevens-Johnson syndrome and toxic epidermal necrolysis are rare conditions with a high mortality rate and high risk of disabling complications.
-Early verification of the diagnosis and stratification of patients by severity group is optimal for the choice of treatment tactics; however, further work is currently needed to standardise the assessment of the severity of patients with Stevens-Johnson syndrome and toxic epidermal necrolysis.
+CONCLUSION: Stevens–Johnson syndrome and toxic epidermal necrolysis are rare conditions with a high mortality rate and high risk of disabling complications.
+Early verification of the diagnosis and stratification of patients by severity group is optimal for the choice of treatment tactics; however, further work is currently required to standardise the assessment of the severity of patients with Stevens-Johnson syndrome and toxic epidermal necrolysis.

 Full Text